meghanblyth/CV/README.md

 - I completed up to grade six in orchestral percussion, drum kit and piano.
 - I am self taught in video and music production.
 - I choreographed and orchestrated a flash mob in aid of Chernobyl Childrens Project.

+#Voluntray Work

 - I produced and choreographed a Lady Gaga tribute event to raise over €5,000 for Habitat for Humanity to build homes in Haiti.
+- Arranged and choreographed a flashmob in aid of Chernobyl's Children's fund.
 <br/>

 ## Interests